tommy4st/obsidian-marp-inline-preview-plus-plugin/README.md

 Present your slide deck directly within Obsidian or across dual monitors with a dedicated speaker companion screen:

 1. Open any slide file with `marp: true` in its frontmatter.
+2. Launch the presentation using any of the following:
+   - Click the **Presentation icon** in the note header (next to the reading/editing switcher).
-2. Open the Command Palette (`Ctrl/Cmd + P`) and choose **Marp: Start presentation** (or right-click the note and select **Start Marp presentation**).
+   - Open the Command Palette (`Ctrl/Cmd + P`) and choose **Marp: Start presentation**.
+   - Right-click the note in the file explorer or editor and choose **Start Marp presentation**.

 ### Features

 - **Audience Presentation View**:
-  - Automatically launches in fullscreen (on the second screen when dual displays are detected, leaving your main Obsidian window free).
+  - Automatically launches in fullscreen (on the second screen when dual displays are detected on Desktop, leaving your main Obsidian window free).
+  - Uses native Electron fullscreen on Desktop; exiting fullscreen cleans up and exits the presentation.
   - Maintains 16:9 aspect ratio with auto-scaling and letterboxing.
-  - Auto-hiding HUD toolbar with slide progress and navigation buttons.
+  - Auto-hiding HUD toolbar with slide progress (`Slide X / Y`), slide navigation buttons, laser pointer toggle, and presenter view shortcut.
+  - **Ephemeral laser pointer overlay**: toggle the crosshair button in the HUD to draw on slides with a smooth, decaying laser trail and glowing hotspot.
+  - **Interactive slide content**: links (external URLs in browser, internal note links in Obsidian) and media embeds (`<video>`, `<iframe>`, audio) are fully interactive inside slides.
+  - **Tap & Click navigation**: clicking or tapping outside interactive elements advances to the next slide (drag gestures for text selection are ignored).
+Clicks on blank margins or blackout/whiteout screens resume presentation.
+  - **Keyboard navigation**:
-  - Keyboard navigation: `Space` / `ArrowRight` / `PageDown` to advance; `ArrowLeft` / `PageUp` to go back; `Home` / `End` for first/last slide.
+    - `Space` / `ArrowRight` / `PageDown` / `Enter` to advance.
+    - `ArrowLeft` / `PageUp` / `Backspace` to go back.
+    - `Home` / `End` for first/last slide.
-  - Screen blanking: press `B` or `.` for blackout, `W` for whiteout.
+    - `B` or `.` for blackout, `W` for whiteout.
-  - Fullscreen toggle with `F`.
-  - Touch swipe navigation support on mobile and tablets.
+    - `P` to open Presenter View (when multiple screens are connected).
+    - `Escape` to exit presentation.
-  - Live reload: edits to the slide file automatically update the presentation in real time.
+  - **Live reload**: edits to the slide file automatically update the presentation in real time.

 - **Presenter View (Speaker Dashboard)**:
-  - Opens conveniently in an Obsidian tab by pressing `P` or selecting **Marp: Open presenter view** (or right-clicking the note and choosing **Open Marp presenter view**).
+  - Opens conveniently in an Obsidian tab by pressing `P` in presentation mode, clicking the Presenter button in the HUD, or selecting **Marp: Open presenter view** (also available in note context menus).
   - **Current & Next Slide Previews**: See what the audience sees plus an upcoming preview of the next slide.
   - **Rich Speaker Notes**: Slide comments (`<!-- ... -->`) are rendered as formatted Markdown with adjustable font sizes (`A-` / `A+`).
   - **Timer & Wall Clock**: Built-in stopwatch with Start/Pause/Reset controls plus local wall clock.